 It can be tricky to measure the number of vegan items in a supermarket because this varies with each season – you’ll find lots in January and much less in the summer.

 What’s more, supermarkets of different sizes and in different areas will stock different things.
 Then, there’s how to measure what counts as a vegan food item.
 Yes, apples are suitable for vegans but they’re not made specifically for vegans.

-To get an approximate measure the size of the vegan range of each supermarket chain, I gathered information from Vegan Food UK.
-This is a website which lists all the latest vegan food as it’s launched in the UK.
+To get an approximate measure of the size of the vegan range of each supermarket chain, I gathered information from Vegan Food UK.
+This is a website that lists all the latest vegan food as it’s launched in the UK.

 A list of UK supermarkets in order of how many vegan items are listed on the Vegan Food UK website: